The link between paraquat and Parkinson's disease

 Paraquat makers knew about the risks but failed to warn users of its neurological side effects

 Pesticide manufacturers are responsible for providing safe, non-defective products that are not unreasonably harmful.
-If there are any risks associated with the use of a product, the manufacturer must provide adequate and timely warnings.
+If there are any risks associated with using a product, the manufacturer must provide adequate and timely warnings.

 - loss of earning capacity